coldfrontlabs/coldfrontlabs-drush/README.md

 Dependencies
 ------------

-Since Drush requires composer to be installed, this module depends our fork of [tPl0ch/composer](https://forge.puppetlabs.com/tPl0ch/composer) to install drush until v2 is released with "global" and "require" support.
+Since Drush requires composer to be installed, this module depends on our fork of [tPl0ch/composer](https://forge.puppetlabs.com/tPl0ch/composer) to install drush.
+Once v2 is released with "global" and "require" support our fork of this puppet module will be deprecated.

 - [Composer Puppet Module](https://github.com/coldfrontlabs/puppet-composer)